 Part of a wide ranging community engagement programme with early rounds taking place in schools for children in Year 7 – 11/12 years old.
 The Great School Sprint currently takes place in Portsmouth, Newcastle/Gateshead, Birmingham and Manchester culminating in a final at the Great CityGames Manchester.

 Richard Kilty, World and European 60m Champion, is the ambassador for the Great School Sprint “Finding the Future Stars” programme and will attend all Great School Sprint events.
 Check out our “Finding the Future Stars” video to see more about the campaign!

 Round 1: In School Competitions

-Schools stage their own sprints to find their fastest five girls and boys.
-Each school receives an England Athletics teachers guide with helpful steps to prepare the children for their sprint challenge.
-The fastest boys and girls will progress to their city semi-finals and finals.
+Schools stage their own sprints to find their fastest girls and boys.
+The fastest boys and girls will progress to their city heats, semi-finals and finals.

-Great School Sprint National Final: BT Great CityGames Manchester
+Round 3: Great School Sprint National Final: Great CityGames Manchester